SeanHwangG/test/software/design-pattern.md

 ### Facade

-* Facade object serves as a interface masking more complex underlying or structural code
+* [+] interface masking more complex underlying or structural code
+* [-] facade can become a god object coupled to all classes of an app

 ![Facade](images/20210514_025116.png)